-In addition to our social security advice services, we also provide legal representation for social security appeals in the Administrative Appeals Tribunal.
+In addition to our social security advice services in the Social Security Appeals Tribunal and Administrative Appeals Tribunal (AAT), we also provide legal representation for social security appeals in the AAT.

 We receive federal funding under the War Veterans’ Legal Aid Scheme to provide assistance to veterans and their dependants to appeal Veterans Review Board decisions about:

-In 2013–14, our in-house team of barristers, led by Public Defender John Allen, again showed their commitment to providing quality specialist legal advocacy services efficiently and effectively.
+In 2014–15, our in-house team of barristers, led by Public Defender John Allen QC, again showed their commitment to providing quality specialist legal advocacy services efficiently and effectively.

-In addition to the considerable work performed in the criminal jurisdiction of the Supreme, District and Magistrates Courts, we also appeared in all Mental Health Court sittings and in the Supreme Court’s civil jurisdiction for respondents in applications brought under the dangerous prisoners legislation.
-The Public Defender appeared in the Queensland Court of Appeal in significant cases about the constitutional validity of legislation and the limits of the inherent jurisdiction of the Supreme Court.
+In addition to the considerable work performed in the criminal jurisdiction of the Supreme, District and Magistrates Courts, counsel also appeared in all Mental Health Court sittings and in the Supreme Court’s civil jurisdiction for respondents in applications brought under the dangerous prisoners legislation.
 Counsel also provided advice and representation in family and civil law matters.

-Our Townsville and Brisbane-based barristers also appeared in regional courts, including those in remote areas such as Mount Isa, the Gulf of Carpentaria, Thursday Island and Cape York Peninsula.
+Our Townsville and Brisbane-based barristers also appeared in regional courts, including those in remote areas such as Mount Isa, the Gulf of Carpentaria and Cape York Peninsula.
 Senior barristers provided opinions about the prospects of matters succeeding on appeal so decisions could be made about granting aid.
-They also conducted appeals against sentences and/or convictions in the Queensland Court of Appeal, including matters in which the Attorney-General had appealed against the sentence, and in the High Court of Australia.
+They also appeared in appeals against sentences and/or convictions in the Queensland Court of Appeal, including matters in which the Attorney-General had appealed against the sentence, and in the High Court of Australia.

 The experience gained by our barristers due to the volume, complexity and diversity of the work ensures legally-aided clients have access to high quality representation and advice.